Knowing Bros

 Knowing Bros, also known as Men on a Mission or Ask Us Anything, is a South Korean television entertainment program produced by SM C&C that premiered on December 5, 2015, and currently airs on Saturdays at JTBC.
 Although the show has taken on different formats in some episodes, the program features a high school classroom setting with the fixed cast – the titular "brothers" – acting as same-aged students.
 Guests arrive posing as visiting students from another school and are interviewed by the cast in a talk show segment; the program's second half usually features a variety segment, with the cast and guests taking of activities such as games, talent show, or improvisational acting.

-Knowing Bros' current fixed cast includes Kang Ho-dong, Lee Soo-geun, Kim Young-chul, Seo Jang-hoon, Kim Heechul, Min Kyunghoon and Lee Sangmin; Hwang Chi-yeul and Kim Se-hwang were initial cast members in the program's first few episodes.
+Knowing Bros' current fixed cast includes Kang Ho-dong, Lee Soo-geun, Kim Young-chul, Seo Jang-hoon, Kim Hee-chul, Min Kyung-hoon, Lee Sangmin, Shindong, and Kim Shin-young; Hwang Chi-yeul and Kim Se-hwang were initial cast members in the program's first few episodes.
 Comedian Lee Jin-ho was added as a fixed cast member in episode 304 and he left after episode 454.
-Jang Sung-kyu and Shindong have appeared as recurring special guests by hosting the show's game segments.
-The show received several accolades during its run.
+Jang Sung-kyu and announcer Kim Hwan have appeared as recurring special guests by hosting the show's game segments.
+Originally, Shindong was also a recurring guest before being promoted to a regular cast member in episode 444.
+After appearing as a guest several times, comedienne Kim Shin-young was added as the first female cast member in episode 528.